xywang01/TAT-HUM/README.md

 velocity threshold as inputs to identify the movement boundary, returning indices of the velocity vector that marks movement initiation and termination.
 Movement initiation is defined as the point at which velocity exceeds the threshold whereas movement termination is defined as the point at which velocity drops below the same threshold (normally 30 or 50 mm/s), which can be set by the user during the function call (Figure 5).
+Commonly used thresholds include 30 (Grierson et al., 2009; Handlovsky et al., 2004) or 50 mm/s (Heath et al., 2004; Whitwell & Goodale, 2013).
 It is because the initiation and termination of the movement are identified by exceeding or falling below these velocity thresholds that the participant is instructed to remain stationary at the beginning and end of each movement for a short period of time.

 Because there are three axes to the movement trajectory, the use of velocity could differ depending on the study and the primary axis of the movement trajectory.
 For instance, the example provided in Figure 5 only used a single axis